1fatgmc/HandCab/README.md

 ## Change Log

 ### v0.19
+- fixed bug where it would not reliably go into notch 8

+### v0.19
 - Added action ``SHOW_HIDE_BATTERY`` which can be assigned to any key or button
 - Battery shows on most screens now